dampdigits/dampdigits/README.md

 ## Philosophy 🌌

-I firmly believe that programming, teaching, and designing are all forms of art.
+I firmly believe that everything is a form of art.
 Whether I'm crafting elegant code or bringing a design to life, I do it with the passion to create something beautiful.

 <!-- Check out my [Resume](https://drive.google.com/file/d/18-eDZDkWU2K5MACsNIjCSkjKmOG6o4Ca/view?usp=drive_link) -->